CropModelingPlatform/CropModellingArise/README.md

 Here, we described the main instructions in `main.sh` script that will be execute to address the model simulations.

 **3.1.
-Create subdirectories 'EXPS' and copy of MasterInput, this step must lead to 50 directories 'EXPS' :**
+Create subdirectories 'EXPS' and copy of MasterInput, this step must lead to `n` directories 'EXP_k' (k: 0..n-1 with n the length of the jobs arrray).
+In this configuration n = 88 :**

 ```
 python3 ${DATAMILL_WORK}/scripts/workflow/init_dirs.py --index $i;
   wait
 ```

 **3.2.
-Load Soil data in MasterInput database :**
+Load Soil data in MasterInput database in each EXP_k folder:**

 ```
   python3 ${DATAMILL_WORK}/scripts/netcdf/soil_to_db.py --index $i;
   wait
 ```

 **3.3.
-Load climate data  in MasterInput - Higly time consuming, activate when necessary :**
+Load climate data  in each MasterInput according to the selected pixels of each job  :**

 ```
 python3 ${DATAMILL_WORK}/scripts/netcdf/meteo_to_db.py --index $i;
 wait
 ```

 **3.4.
-Load DEM data in MasterInput :**
+Load DEM data in each MasterInput :**

 ```
   python3 ${DATAMILL_WORK}/scripts/netcdf/dem_to_db.py --index $i;
   wait
 ```

 **3.5.
-Create simunitlist with global parameters of the simulation : soil, dates, ITK (ex: fert0, fert160...) :**
+Create simunitlist with global parameters of the simulation : soil, dates, ITK :**
 ```
   python3 ${DATAMILL_WORK}/scripts/workflow/init_simunitlist.py --index $i;
   wait